1 Name of Medicine

 Use of other medicinal products after discontinuation of lenacapavir.

 If Sunlenca is discontinued, residual concentrations of lenacapavir may remain in the systemic circulation of patients for prolonged periods.
-These concentrations may affect the exposures of other medicinal products (i.e. sensitive CYP3A substrates) that are initiated within 9 months after the last subcutaneous dose of Sunlenca (see Section 4.5).
+These concentrations may affect the exposures of other medicinal products (i.e. sensitive CYP3A substrates) that are initiated within 9 months after the last subcutaneous dose of Sunlenca (see Section 4.5 Interactions with Other Medicines and Other Forms of Interactions).
 These concentrations are not expected to affect the exposures of other antiretroviral agents that are initiated after discontinuation of Sunlenca.

 Immune reconstitution syndrome.

-In HIV-infected patients treated with combination antiretroviral therapy, immune reconstitution syndrome has been reported.
-In HIV-infected patients with severe immune deficiency at the time of initiation of antiretroviral therapy, an inflammatory reaction to asymptomatic or residual opportunistic pathogens may arise and cause serious clinical conditions, or aggravation of symptoms.
+In patients with HIV treated with combination antiretroviral therapy, immune reconstitution syndrome has been reported.
+In patients with HIV with severe immune deficiency at the time of initiation of antiretroviral therapy, an inflammatory reaction to asymptomatic or residual opportunistic pathogens may arise and cause serious clinical conditions, or aggravation of symptoms.
 Typically, such reactions have been observed within the first few weeks or months of initiation of antiretroviral therapy.
 Relevant examples include cytomegalovirus retinitis, generalised and/or focal mycobacterial infections and Pneumocystis jirovecii pneumonia.
 Any inflammatory symptoms should be evaluated, and treatment instituted when necessary.

 Autoimmune disorders (such as Graves' disease and autoimmune hepatitis) have also been reported to occur in the setting of immune reconstitution; however, the reported time to onset is more variable, and these events can occur many months after initiation of treatment.